CrestNiraj12/nvim-config/README.md

 30. ale - Linting and fixing plugin
 31. blink-cmp.nvim - Completion plugin
 32. bufferline - A snazzy 💅 buffer line
+33. nvim-treesitter-context - Shows the context of the currently visible buffer contents.

 ## Configuration for my nvim setup